DanielCreggOrganization/w5-lab-exceptions-nastaj/README.md

 ### DIY Exercise 🔦
 - **Task**:
   1. Create a method `calculateGrade` that accepts a student's score.
-If the score is negative or greater than 100, use `throw` to raise an `IllegalArgumentException` with the message "Invalid score".
+If the score is negative or greater than 100, use `throw` to raise an `IllegalArgumentException` with the message "Invalid score."
   2. In your main method, call `calculateGrade` and use a try-catch block to catch and print the error message.
 - **Hint**: Ensure that the method either handles the exception internally or declares it using `throws` so that the caller can handle it.